Science Ninja Team Gatchaman: Good Morning Ninja Team Gatchaman

-In 2011, Tatsunoko produced a series of 200 two-minute flash animated shorts called Good Morning Ninja Team Gatchaman (おはよう忍者隊ガッチャマン, Ohayō Ninja Tai Gatchaman) for broadcast on NTV's Zip! television series.
+In 2011, Tatsunoko produced a series of 200 two-minute animated shorts called Good Morning Ninja Team Gatchaman (おはよう忍者隊ガッチャマン, Ohayō Ninja Tai Gatchaman) for broadcast on Nippon Television's Zip! television series.
 While the series used the original's designs, it was more comedic in nature and featured none of the original actors.
 The characters were instead voiced by Scha Dara Parr's Bose and Ani, along with actor Tomu Miyazaki.

 Additional shorts were produced in promotion of the Japanese launch of Monster Hunter 3 Ultimate.

 Gatchaman Crowds

 A reboot of the Gatchaman series premiered in July 2013 on NTV.
 The story is set in Tachikawa City, Tokyo, where some of its residents have been chosen to join a team to confront a mysterious entity known as MESS.
 The series follows Hajime Ichinose, a 16-year-old girl who is the team's newest member.
 A second season, titled Gatchaman Crowds insight, started airing on July 6, 2015.

 As it aired in Japan, both seasons of the show were simulcast on Crunchyroll.
 Sentai Filmworks licensed and dubbed both seasons.
 They released them on home video between 2014 and 2016.